zachcasper/resource-types-contrib/Compute/volumes/README.md

 ## Recipe Input Properties

-Properties for the Volumes resource are provided to the recipe via the [Recipe Context](https://docs.radapp.io/reference/context-schema/) object.
+Properties for PersistentVolumes are provided to the Recipe via the [Recipe Context](https://docs.radapp.io/reference/context-schema/) object.
 These properties include:

-- `context.properties.sizeInGiB` (integer, required): Size in GibiBytes of the persistant volume to be provisioned.
+- `context.properties.sizeInGib` (integer, required): Size in gibibyte of the PersistentVolume to be deployed.

 ## Recipe Output Properties

-Properties that should be set by a Recipe for Persistant Volume resource are:
+There are no output properties that should be set by a Recipe for a Persistant Volume resource.

-- `kind`: `"persistent"` — identifies the type of the provisioned volume (this resource represents persistent storage).
-- `storageClassName`: the storage profile or class used to provision the volume; platform-specific (for example, a Kubernetes `StorageClass` or a cloud provider volume type).
-- `capacity`: requested storage size for the provisioned volume (use Gi/GiB notation, e.g. `1Gi`).
-- `accessModes`: the access/attachment modes supported by the volume (platform-specific; examples include `ReadWriteOnce`, `ReadOnlyMany`, `ReadWriteMany`, or single-node vs multi-node attachments).